The Wedding Registry Gifts We Still Use 10 Years Later (and the Ones We Don’t)

 - Electric kettle: We have a basic electric kettle, and use it every single day.
 I’d love a temperature-controlled kettle, like this one from Breville.
 Great for tea and coffee drinkers, where temperature control is key.

 - A stellar chef’s knife: I mentioned earlier that we eventually upgraded our knives ourselves, but if we’d known any better, we would have registered for a terrific chef’s knife to start.
 Chef’s knives are very personal, but here’s a good place to start.
-I ended up falling in love with the Messermeister Meridian Elite 7-Inch Kullenschliff Santoku.
+For what it’s worth, I ended up falling in love with the Messermeister Meridian Elite 7-Inch Kullenschliff Santoku.
 It’s just really light, comfortable, and fits my hand perfectly.
 It made chopping so much easier!

 How about you?
 What kitchen registry items do you still use regularly, and what fell by the wayside?
 What would you change if you could do it all over again?